 The relatively cheap, long-lasting substance soon replaced cocaine and ecstasy as the party/sex drug of choice.
-Faces that were once fresh and vibrant quickly became noticeably gaunt and etched with anger and anxiety as crystal took its toll.
+Faces that once appeared fresh and vibrant quickly became noticeably gaunt and etched with anger and anxiety as crystal took its toll.
 Dance venues like Roxy and Exit became darker and edgier by the week as anti-social displays of ego and power-play compensated for inner feelings of paranoia, inferiority, helplessness, agitation and sexual tension.

 In a statement to the New York Times in August 2004, Roxy promoter John Blair appeared to come out publicly against meth, describing it as "by far the worst drug I've ever seen happen to nightlife - it not only takes over people's lives, but it really negates what the whole scene is supposed to be about."
 Yet just three months earlier Blair had told the New York Blade: "I've been in this business for a couple of decades, and I've never seen a more dangerous, more destructive or scarier drug than GHB."
-Blair did not mention how Roxy - dubbed "The Whole Foods of crystal meth" by New York's Daily News - spawned a fertile breeding ground for meth, allowing it to spread like a virus among its patrons.
-By turning a blind eye to what was so clearly happening on their turf, Blair and his business partner, Marc Berkley, effectively facilitated, encouraged and perpetuated its use for many years.

 "While this club certainly helped us dance through the nightmare of the AIDS epidemic, it was also a context in which the strobing lights, excellent mixings of the DJs and rampant drug use of everything from alcohol to crystal meth worked synergistically to make us forget our own collective responsibilities and helped fuel the epidemic which continues to takes its toll on us today."